 Parents and caregivers want and need knowledge, skills and confidence.
 Research further tells us that parents want to do the best job possible.
 They believe that being a parent is the most important undertaking of their lives and understand the critical a role they play in the development of their children.
 But parents also indicate that they often struggle with the knowledge, skills and confidence to be successful and often feel vulnerable, unsupported, isolated, and are afraid to ask for the help they want -- and need.

-Children are not reaching their full potential.
+Children are not reaching their full potential; and we can do better.
 Child, youth and family health trends and "epidemics" today indicate that something is awry: children from all socioeconomic levels are not reaching their full potential and parents are struggling.
 Both conditions have a real cost to society in reduced and lost productivity and wages, disturbance and illness and the associated healthcare, social services and judicial costs.

 Relationships are the key.
-What sets API apart is our focus on promoting parenting and care giving styles, rooted in attachment theory, that are characterized by the closeness and connectedness that marks secure attachments.
+What sets us apart is our focus on promoting parenting and caregiving styles, rooted in attachment theory, that are characterized by the closeness and connectedness that marks secure attachments.
 Our goal is that all adult-child relationships might be the healthiest possible and enable the optimal development of children who are not only well-adjusted, resilient, capable and compassionate individuals, but who are able to reach their highest individual potential.

-API helps parents and caregivers view child behaviors in context of the individual and development, understand them as the communication they are and respond to them from the basis of a trusting, validating relationship.
-API sees these mundane interactions and relationships as a critical and formative framework from which the child will learn to relate to the world.
+We work to help parents and caregivers view child behaviors in context of the individual and development, understand them as the communication they are and respond to them from the basis of a trusting, validating relationship.
+We see these mundane interactions and relationships as a critical and formative framework from which the child will learn to relate to the world.

 Distinctive Content.
-Each program and resource is infused with key evidenced-based Principles of preparation for parenting, feeding with love and respect, responding with sensitivity, using nurturing touch, ensuring safe sleep physically and emotionally, providing consistent loving care, practicing positive discipline, and striving for balance.
-Those who strive to adapt and apply API's Eight Principles of Parenting are committed to promoting secure attachments with their children.
-They are committed to raising children who are more capable of compassion, empathy for others and the environment, having lifelong healthy relationships, self confidence, greater resilience, achieving success in school, and experiencing a sense of contentment.
+Each program and resource is infused with key evidence-based Principles of preparation for parenting, feeding with love and respect, responding with sensitivity, using nurturing touch, ensuring safe sleep physically and emotionally, providing consistent loving care, practicing positive discipline, and striving for balance.
+Those who strive to adapt and apply the Eight Principles of Parenting are committed to promoting secure attachments with their children.
+They are committed to raising children who are more capable of compassion, empathy for others and the environment, having lifelong healthy relationships, self-confidence, greater resilience, achieving success in school, and experiencing a sense of contentment.

 Unique programs.
-API uniquely combines free, local and global support and informal, but facilitated, attachment research-based education to all parents.
-API provides free helpful information and support via 24/7 online forums, programming and publications, but our most unique organizational feature is our Support Group Leader accreditation program.
-Through this accreditation program, volunteer API Leaders are designated and supported to conduct free, regular parent support groups in their areas providing face-to-face support and outreach.
-In contrast, most free parent groups are 100% social and shared information is primarily opinion-based and/or derived from an assortment of unverified resources.
-Additionally, most widely offered parent education is either formal and fee-based with few offerings based in attachment theory or if parent education is based in research, it's primarily treatment oriented for distressed and/or court-mandated families with a focus on behavioral modification.
-API's support groups are a truly unique combination of free, para-professional facilitated, informal, research-based education and support.
+We uniquely combine free, local and global support and informal, but facilitated, attachment research-based education to all parents.
+We provide free helpful information and support via 24/7 online forums, programming and publications, but our most unique organizational feature is our Group Leader program.
+Through this program, volunteer peer Leaders are designated and supported to conduct free, regular parent groups in their areas providing face-to-face support and outreach.
+In contrast, there are few free groups and the majority are 100% social with opinion-based information and/or derived from an assortment of unverified resources.
+Additionally, most widely offered parent education is either formal and fee-based with few offerings based in attachment theory or if parent education is based in research, it's primarily treatment-oriented for distressed and/or court-mandated families with a focus on behavioral modification.
+Our parent groups are a truly unique combination of free, para-professional facilitated, informal, research-based education and support.

 Grassroots Organization.
-API has been a quiet grassroots parenting movement that has grown to 60 support groups around the country during the last 16 years, proving its worth and long-term impact.
+We're based on API's quiet grassroots parenting movement that has grown to 60 support groups around the country during the last 16 years, proving its worth and long-term impact.

-With your support, API proposes to scale up by replicating our education and support program in new communities, geographically and demographically, to benefit even greater numbers of children, and generate significant focus on this important topic.
-Present in 32 states with support primarily from memberships and donations and a network of volunteers, API support groups will identify, orient and mentor new communities to adopt attachment Principles, making vital information and support accessible to more parents, caregivers, teachers and professionals.
+With your support, we are scaling up by replicating our education and support program in new communities, geographically and demographically, to benefit even greater numbers of children, and generate significant focus on this important topic.
+Present in 32 states with support primarily from memberships and donations and a network of volunteers, parent groups will identify, orient and mentor new communities to adopt attachment Principles, making vital information and support accessible to more parents, caregivers, teachers and professionals.

-- Strengthen API sustainability with strategic choices and direction for the long term,maintaining focus on the API mission, Principles, and building on the strong network, staffing and work/volunteer environment.
+- Strengthen our sustainability with strategic choices and direction for the long term, maintaining focus on our mission, Principles, and building on the strong network, staffing and work/volunteer environment.

-- Broaden API presence and significance by establishing an increased rate of Leader accreditation and Support Group presence.
+- Broaden our presence and significance by establishing an increased rate of Leader accreditation and Parent Group presence.
 Parallel to that, provide the key services to retain leaders and groups.

-- Continue to grow API membership, moving to faster rates of growth.
+- Continue to grow our membership, moving to faster rates of growth.
 Parallel to that offer the key services to retain members.

-- Make API's recognition and contribution more widely known.
-Expand and target its resource materials to undergird the mission of API's advocacy and clearinghouse role.
+- Make our recognition and contribution more widely known.
+Expand and target its resource materials to undergird the mission of advocacy and clearinghouse role.

-- Know more about API.
-Gather data, information about API and our impact.
+- Learn more about our impact Gather data, information about effective parenting and our impact.